Shaki, Azerbaijan: Culture

-Shaki has one of the greatest density of cultural resources and monuments that include 2700 years of Azerbaijani history.
-The city boasts a lot of houses with red roofs.
-In pop culture, probably the most famous feature of Shakinians are their nice sense of humor and comic tales.
-Shaki's comic tales hero Hacı dayı (Uncle Haji) is the subject of nearly all jokes in the area.
+Shaki has a high density of cultural resources and monuments that include 2700 years of Azerbaijani history.
+The city has many houses with red roofs.
+In pop culture, a well-known feature of Shakinians is their sense of humor and comic tales.
+Shaki's comic tales hero Hacı dayı (Uncle Haji) is the subject of many jokes in the area.

 Shaki has always played a central role in Azerbaijani art and more generally in the art and architecture of Azerbaijan.
 Under the name of Nukha, the city is the scene of much of the action in Brecht's play The Caucasian Chalk Circle.

 In the second half of the 19th century.
 Nukha was ranked second in terms of trade and industry development.
 New types of city and county schools were created.

 According to the Resolution of the Council of Ministers of the Azerbaijani SSR No. 97 of March 6, 1968, the "Yukhary Bash" area in Nukha was declared an architectural reserve.

 In 1975, the construction of the drama theater building was completed in Shaki.

 In 1983, the Shaki craft Museum opened.